-Your dog needs to understand when to bark and when to be quiet.
-Part of the responsibility of being a dog owner means this is your job to teach this to your canine.
+To be a good canine citizen, your dog needs to know when to bark and when to be quiet.
+Part of your job as a dog owner means teaching this to your canine.
 Start working on problem barking as soon as you can.
 The longer you wait, the harder it gets to curb the behavior.
-It is a good idea to teach your dog the Speak/Quiet Commands.
-This may be easier said than done.
-With dedication and consistency, you can teach your dog to bark on command and to be quiet.

 How to Stop Excessive Barking

 The best way to prevent barking in the first place is to try and remove any potential sources of the behavior.
-You also want to be certain not to inadvertently encourage the barking.
-Finally, give your dog better things to do besides barking.
+You should also avoid inadvertently encouraging the barking and give your dog better things to do.

-- Never comfort, pet, hug, or feed your dog when it is barking for attention or out of anxiety.
-That would be rewarding the behavior, thus encouraging it.
+- Never comfort, pet, hug, or feed your dog when it's barking for attention or because of anxiety.
+Otherwise, you're rewarding the behavior, thus encouraging it.

-- Shouting at your dog to stop barking does not help.
-It may actually cause the dog to bark even more.
+- Never yell at your dog.
+Not only will it not help to extinguish the behavior, but it may actually stimulate the dog to bark even more.

-- Avoid punishments like shock collars.
-They are not only painful and unkind, but many dogs will learn to test them and eventually work around them.
+- Do not hit your dog or use devices like shock collars.
+This is not only painful and unkind, but some dogs learn to test them and eventually figure out how to work around them.

-- DO NOT let your dog bark constantly outside, regardless of the reason.
+- Don't let your dog bark constantly when it's outside, regardless of the reason.
 You can hardly train the dog to stop barking by yelling at it across the yard.
 Plus, it is one of the fastest ways to turn neighbors into enemies and send an invitation to your local police.